ovalenzu20/INF124PA1/README.md

 Link:
 http://centaurus-1.ics.uci.edu:1032/

-TO Navigate site use the menu options to go to different pages.
+To Navigate site use the menu options to go to different pages.
 Index.html is the home page
 about.html is about our group
 contact.html is some information for contacting our business.